autodesk-platform-services/aps-bim360-issues-api-postman.collection/README.md

  To verify if the attachment is attached successfully, follow the steps in Test #4.

+### Test Reference by Relationship API
-4. (Optional) In BIM360, the reference of issue with assets or rfis is managed by Relationships API, which is a common across different modules.
+In BIM360, the reference of issue with assets or rfis is managed by Relationships API, which is a common across different modules.
 To work with **Issue>>References**, you can use [Relationship API](https://aps.autodesk.com/en/docs/acc/v1/reference/http/relationship-service-v2-search-relationships-GET/).
 This sample Postman collection includes a few sample usages.
 For more detail about Relationships API, please take a look [at this blog](https://aps.autodesk.com/blog/bim-360acc-relationships-api).

   -  The 01 step is to get supported Relationships. you can check those that are available with BIM360 issues.
   -  The 02 step is to get one asset id by [Asset API](https://aps.autodesk.com/en/docs/bim360/v1/reference/http/assets-assets-v2-GET/)
   -  The 03 step is add reference between one issue and one asset
-  -  The 04 step get all referenced assets of one issue s
+  -  The 04 step get all referenced assets of one issue

 **Blogs**:
 - [Forge Blog](https://aps.autodesk.com)